 You are welcome to attend this meeting which is open to the press and public, as an observer.
 You will however be asked to leave before the Committee considers any items in the Part II agenda.
-Special facilities may be made available for disabled or non-English speaking persons.
-Please contact the Democratic Services Officer shown above for furthers details.
+Please contact the Democratic Services Officer shown above for further details.